 What about mail?

-Mail is delivered during lunch Monday - Friday.
+Mail is delivered around lunch time Monday - Friday.
 Campers who receive packages or 6 letters in one day are thrown into the lake on Friday.
 This has become a fun camp tradition.
-You may leave 1 package at the camp office when you drop off your camper but because of the number of campers that we have - we ask that you just leave 1 it must be a small box or a large envelope to be delivered during the week due to the lack of space and the volume of packages that we receive.
+You may leave 1 package at the camp store when you drop off your camper but because of the number of campers that we have - we ask that you just leave 1 it must be a small box or a large envelope to be delivered during the week due to the lack of space and the volume of packages that we receive.
+You mail any other packages to the camp.

 1451 E. Twin Lakes Rd.